-Aggravated Kidnapping Defense Lawyer in Denton, Little Elm, Lewisville, and Flower Mound, TX
+Aggravated Kidnapping Defense Lawyer in Denton, Frisco, Lewisville, Flower Mound, TX.

 Aggravated kidnapping is a serious offense.
 If convicted, the defendant may face a felony charge.
 Felony charges can affect your personal life, professional endeavors, and basic civil rights.
 Because of this, it is imperative that you seek aid from a criminal defense attorney.

 The attorneys at the Law Offices of Richard C. McConathy will aggressively fight for you.
 We strive to give our clients the utmost care and attention.
 If you or a loved one has been charged with aggravated kidnapping in the Dallas-Fort Worth Metroplex area, contact us for legal consultation.